mn22nw/favovid/README.md

 **WHAT'S UP NEXT**  -  *If you want to contribute, you could have a look at these:*

 * Fix navigation (the current menu-link should not be clickable) see [issue#3](https://github.com/mn22nw/favovid/issues/3)
-* Change routes / block routes depening on auth-status - the solution I have now is not working since it leaves the component upure
 * Test to implement dragging using [interact.js](http://interactjs.io/)

     **Things I might need to do myself:**